FiyinfobaO/used_cars_price_prediction/README.md

 # used_cars_price_prediction
-This is an end-to-end project on predicting the prices of used cars in Nigeria.
+This is an end-to-end Data science project on predicting the prices of used cars in Nigeria.

 The project was carried out in 5 key stages:
 1. Data scraping from the [cars 45 site](https://buy.cars45.com/cars).